 So, to cut a long story short, I decided to scrape the slide-ways using a hardened rail sitting on part of the original head location face and the end of the tail-stock slide as a guide.
 With a clock stand moving along that whilst clocking the front way, I was not only able to see the initial wear but it gave me a basis from which I could start the work, so that I could start to scrape the worst of it out and establish a reasonable state of parallelism before moving to the next stage.

+Months of intermittent scraping have followed.
+A bit here, a bit there.
+A few weeks ago, I had arrived at the point of being within 0.001″ over the slide-way according to the clock and so I went to blueing the rail and using it directly on the slide-way to establish a better flatness.
 Still further hours but at last the front slide is now ‘good enough’ to sit the rail on to start to do the opposite way.
 There’s a lot of work to come and this is why I haven’t tried to finish the front slide perfectly.
 When the rear slide is done, then I’ll use a precision level on my datum faces (under the head) to set the bed horizontal and then use some ground V blocks which span the two slide-ways to establish not only the angular alignment to the head face but to ensure, using blue under the v blocks, that the alignment is achieved with faces on the same plane, not just parallel.
 It’s almost inevitable that after I’ve scraped the rear way, that the two faces will be parallel but not on the same plane.
 The process to align will mean that at least one of the ways will have to be completely re-scraped again.

 Anyway, months of intermittent work ahead but the first stage is complete.